Birth Mom Questions: What Kind of Adoption Is Best – Open, Closed, Semi-Open?

 - Sending emails

-- Making periodic in-person visits
+- Periodic visits

 Most adoptions are semi-open.
 This means that you know the adoptive parent’s first names; they know your first name.
 You will receive letters and pictures of your child during his/her life until the age of 18.
+You may also send letters and pictures to the adoptive family.

 Benefits of Choosing a Closed Adoption